at-vyle/product-tiki/docs/api-references/post.md

     "message": "The given data was invalid.",
     "errors": {
         "type": [
-            "The username has already been taken."
+            "The username cannot be greater than 2"
         ],
         "content": [
-            "The email has already been taken."
+            "The email is required."
         ]
     },
     "code": 422,